GII/emdb/docs/source/how_to_do/work_with_cognitive_nodes.md

 ## Cognitive Nodes neighbors

 To get the correct flow of the activations into the cognitive architecture and get its correct behavior, it's essential to define correctly the neighbors of each cognitive node.
+Every node will subscribe to the activations of its neighbors to calculate its own.
 The main loop cognitive process is in charge of doing this, but we can do it manually by calling the following services:

 - **Add_neighbor service:** We can add a neighbor to a cognitive node by calling this service and indicating the name and node type of the neighbor.
 - **Delete_neighbor service:** We can delete a neighbor of a cognitive node by calling this service and indicating the name and node type of the neighbor.

-It's important to remember that there is one add_neighbor and delete_neighbor service per cognitive node.
+There is one add_neighbor and one delete_neighbor service per cognitive node.